Concepts

 If your capital losses in a year exceed your capital gains, the unused losses carry forward indefinitely.
 There is no expiry date.²

-In a future year when you have capital gains, you apply the carried-forward losses before calculating your net gain.
+In the earliest future year when you have capital gains, you apply the carried-forward losses before calculating your net gain.
+You cannot elect to preserve an available loss for a still later year.

 Example over two years: